Josiahngugi/pig-dici/README.md

 The same thing happens to prayer 2, untill a winner is found Description

-The project is design using following technologies:
+The project is design using following technologies:<br>
 #Html<br>
 #Css<br>
 #JS<br>